zBlock-1/RLN-audit-report/README.md

 #### Impact

-The user may get his secret revealed without even violating any rules.
+The user may get their secret revealed without them violating the rate-limit rules.

 #### Recommendation

-1. Try hashing the random number instead of directly using it.
+1. Hash the random number instead of directly using it.
-2. Have a `greater_than` constraint that checks whether the x is greater than zero (Quite inefficient compared to 1).
+2. Have a `greater_than` constraint that checks whether `x` is greater than zero (quite inefficient compared to 1).
 3. Impose `greater_than` constraint / hash the random number outside of circuit (relatively more efficient).
 4. Constrain `a1*x` to be non-zero by adding ``isZero(a1*x).out === 0``